keshava/energy-transitions-lab/README.md

 ## Overview

-SDU extension for JupyterLab enables you to browse and download Xrathus Datasets for use in your JupyterLab instance.
+SDU extension for JupyterLab enables you to browse and download SDU Datasets for use in your JupyterLab instance.

 ![SDU](SDUJupyterLab.png 'SDU')